 8 Summerfield Road,

-We hope that this guide has provided you with a variety of information to help with your accident claims in Wolverhampton.
-Below are some additional resources which you may find useful to further your knowledge if you have suffered an accident in Wolverhampton.
+We hope that this guide has provided you with a variety of information.
+It was designed to help with your accident claims in Wolverhampton.
+Below are some additional resources which you may find useful to further your knowledge.
+These could be useful if you have suffered an accident in Wolverhampton.

 Reporting Workplace Accidents

 Reporting Accidents In Leisure Facilities

 A guide to the process of reporting an accident that has taken place in leisure facilities.

 What to do when you are involved in a car accident and how to report it.